den-gr/Autonomous-Drone-Simulation/README.md

 ### Run herd movement simulation:
-To execute `./gradlew run00` and then press `P` to start
+To execute `./gradlew run00` and then press `P` to start To be able slow down the movements press `R`

 ### Run drone and zebras movement reconstruction
 To execute `./gradlew run05` and then pres `P` to start